4miners/rise-explorer/README.md

     "topAccounts": false, <--- This line needs to be changed to read true
 ```

-After the change is made the Lisk Client will need to be restarted.
+After the change is made the Rise Client will need to be restarted.
 (Example):

-`bash /PATH_TO_LISK_DIR/lisk.sh reload`
+`see rise documentation`

-## Managing Lisk Explorer
+## Managing Rise Explorer

-To test that Lisk Explorer is configured correctly, run the following command:
+To test that Rise Explorer is configured correctly, run the following command:

 `node app.js`